-If you’ve already experienced Nina and James, this version has extra delicious content for you to enjoy – plus, some Dirty British Romance Easter eggs!
+If you’ve already experienced Nina and James, this version has extra delicious content for you to enjoy – plus, some fun cameos from characters you’ll recognise!

 And if you haven’t, here’s a glimpse at what you’re getting into with their story…